graph LR

 If Greek letters give you flashbacks to high school calculus, don’t worry.
 We will translate every term below into plain English.

-The goal isn’t to master proofs, but to grasp where the bias comes from and, most importantly, how to kill it.
-If you prefer the intuition over the derivation, strictly speaking, you can skip to the “Key insight on OVB” callout — but I promise this section is painless.
+The goal is to understand where the bias comes from and how to remove it, not to master the proof.
+If you prefer intuition to derivation, you can skip to the “Key insight on OVB” callout.

-Let’s peek under the OLS hood.
 Suppose the true model is the “long regression” (Equation 2.2), which includes engagement.
-But in our ignorance (or lack of data), we estimate the “short regression” (Equation 2.1), which omits it.
+We instead estimate the “short regression” (Equation 2.1), which omits engagement because it is unavailable or overlooked.
 Econometric theory gives us a famous result that explains exactly why our result was wrong.
 I show this in Equation 2.3.8.
 The symbol \(\mathbb{E}\) stands for “Expected Value” — stat-speak for the average.
 It indicates that this result holds if we run this regression in several different samples and take the average of the estimated effects we found.

 \[ \begin{aligned} &\textcolor{#f77a05}{\text{average values of } \hat{\beta}_1} = \textcolor{#f77a05}{\mathbb{E}[\hat{\beta}_1]} = \textcolor{#0572f7}{\beta_1} + \textcolor{#ff0585}{\text{Bias}} \\[1em] &\textcolor{#f77a05}{\mathbb{E}[\hat{\beta}_1]} = \textcolor{#0572f7}{\beta_1} + \left[ \textcolor{#f70505}{\left( \begin{array}{c} \text{Effect of engagement} \\ \text{on total spent} \end{array} \right)} \times \textcolor{#800080}{ \left( \begin{array}{c} \text{How recommendations and} \\ \text{engagement move together} \end{array} \right)} \right] \\[1em] &\textcolor{#f77a05}{\mathbb{E}[\hat{\beta}_1]} = \textcolor{#0572f7}{\beta_1} + \left[ \textcolor{#f70505}{\beta_2} \times \textcolor{#800080}{\frac{\text{Cov}(\text{recommendations shown}, \text{engagement})}{\text{Var}(\text{recommendations shown})}} \right] \\[1em] \end{aligned} \tag{2.3}\]